liupeirong/MLOpsManufacturing/docs/process/BranchStrategy.md

     - Clear title, and enough detail in the description
     - At least **two** reviewer approvals are required
     - Successful build of CI pipeline is required if applicable.
-    - Link to related task id is required if appricable.
+    - Link to related task id is required if applicable.

 1. Keep a high quality, up-to-date main branch.
     - main branch should pass all tests